majoranimal/VelocityPteroPower/README.md

 - `ptero.start` Permission for the `/ptero start` command
 - `ptero.stop`Permission for the `/ptero stop` command
 - `ptero.restart` Permission for the `/ptero restart` command
+- `ptero.whitelistReload` Permission for the `/ptero whitelistReload` command
 - `ptero.reload` Permission for the `/ptero reload` command
 - `ptero.stopIdle` Permission for the `/ptero stopIdle` command
 - `ptero.forcestopall` Permission for the `/ptero forcestopall` command